 Step One: Start of Turn

-At the start of each turn, both players regain any spent action points back up to a total of ten and draw two cards.
+At the start of each turn, both players draw two cards and regain any spent action points back up to a total of ten.
 On the first turn of the game, players draw six cards instead of two.
 There is no maximum hand size.

 If a player ever tries to draw cards from an empty deck, that player takes their discard pile and their forgotten pile and shuffles them together into a new deck, then gains one stack of Fatigue and draws the needed cards.

 Step Two: Movement

 The active player decides whether they would like to engage, disengage, or not move.